dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/ids_agg-design-1.2.0.md

 ![confirm_transfer](resources/images/Screen11.png)

+> **NOTE**
+>
-***NB: Note that this process can also be scheduled if you want to send the data automatically***
+>This process can also be scheduled if you want to send the data automatically

 For more information on the data transfer app, please refer to the app's manual.

 ### Excel to DHIS2 data exchange